shishuwu/myBootApp/README.md

 * Beware of the annotation, should be the same!

 ### How many Servlet instances are created, based on multiple clients requst? ###
-* Servlet will be singleton by default, but per request, there will be per thread to handle (in parallel)
+* Servlet instance will be singleton by default, but per request, there will be per thread to handle (in parallel)

+		@Scope("singleton")

+* Meanwhile, you can change Servlet to multiple instances according to request, use following annotation

+		@Scope("prototype")

 [Servlet instances per requests](http://stackoverflow.com/questions/10577414/10-clients-requests-for-a-servlet-how-many-servlet-instances-are-created)